 On this part of the site you will find comprehensive information on:

-What is Dyscalculia?; Definition of Dyscalculia, What Causes Dyscalculia?; Dyscalculia Checklist; Dyscalculia Assessment Test; Dyscalculia Aids & Equipment; Dyscalculia Treatment – How you can help; Software for Dyscalculia; Dyscalculia FAQ’s; Employers & Dyscalculia; Handwriting Groups; Help & Advice and a Dyscalculia Book List.
+What is Dyscalculia?; Definition of Dyscalculia, What Causes Dyscalculia?; Dyscalculia Checklist; Dyscalculia Assessment Test; Dyscalculia Aids & Equipment; Dyscalculia Treatment – How you can help; Software for Dyscalculia; Dyscalculia FAQ’s; Employers & Dyscalculia; Handwriting Groups; Help, Advice, Resources and a Dyscalculia Book List.

 What is Dyscalculia (Mathematical Difficulty)?